 We have audited the standalone financial statements of Career Point Limited ("theCompany") which comprise the Balance Sheet as at 31st March 2020 the Statement ofProfit and Loss (including Other Comprehensive Income) the Statement of Cash Flows andStatement of Changes in Equity for the year then ended and notes to the financialstatements including a summary of the significant accounting policies and otherexplanatory information (herein after referred to as "standalone financialstatements").

-In our opinion and to the best of our information and according to the explanationsgiven to us the aforesaid standalone financial statements give the information requiredby the Companies Act 2013 ("the Act") in the manner so required and give a trueand fair view in conformity with the Indian Accounting Standards prescribed under section133 of the Act read with the Companies (Indian Accounting Standards) Rules 2015 asamended ("Ind AS") and other accounting principles generally accepted in Indiaof the state of affairs of the Company as at 31st March 2019 and its profit (includingother comprehensive income) changes in equity and its cash flows for the year ended onthat date.
+In our opinion and to the best of our information and according to the explanationsgiven to us the aforesaid standalone financial statements give the information requiredby the Companies Act 2013 ("the Act") in the manner so required and give a trueand fair view in conformity with the Indian Accounting Standards prescribed under section133 of the Act read with the Companies (Indian Accounting Standards) Rules 2015 asamended ("Ind AS") and other accounting principles generally accepted in Indiaof the state of affairs of the Company as at 31st March 2020 and its profit (includingOther Comprehensive income) changes in equity and its cash flows for the year ended onthat date Basis for Opinion

 Key Audit Matters

-Our opinion on the standalone financial statement does not cover the other informationand we do not express any form of assurance conclusion thereon.
+other information and we do not express any form of assurance conclusion thereon.

 Management's Responsibility for the Standalone Financial Statements

 The Company's Board of Directors is responsible for the matters stated in Section134(5) of the Act with respect to the preparation of these standalone financial statementsthat give a true and fair view of the financial position financial performance includingother comprehensive income changes in equity and cash flows of the Company in accordancewith the Indian Accounting Standards (Ind AS) and other accounting principles generallyaccepted in India.